The following is a supplement to the MS & AD Insurance Group's sustainability approach.

 ・A gap between management strategies and the human resources portfolio, as well as a shortage in securing or developing human resources to eliminate the gap due to external changes in the human resources market, labor supply-demand, and changes in the skills and expertise necessary for implementing strategies such as DX promotion.

-・A decline in employee engagement and an outflow of human resources due to a lack of employee support program that accurately captures changes in employees' attitudes toward autonomous career opportunities, flexible / diverse work styles, and respect for diversity.
+・A decline in employee engagement and an outflow of human resources due to insufficient organizational response to harassment and a lack of employee support program that accurately captures changes in employees' attitudes toward autonomous career opportunities, flexible / diverse work styles, and respect for diversity.

 Please refer to ERM and Risk Management for other important risks.